iren42/inception/README.md

 solution:
 [source](https://bobcares.com/blog/mysql-unrecognized-service/)
 chkconfig --list
-to find the correct service name.
-It was mariadb
+To find the correct service name.
+It was mariadb.

 cannot alter root
-ERROR 1045 access denied for user 'root'@'localhost' (using password: NO) solution not found.
-Pas besoin de alter root.
+ERROR 1045 access denied for user 'root'@'localhost' (using password: NO) I think it was because my password for root had a space in it.

 where and what is www.conf?
 https://stackoverflow.com/questions/39054500/what-is-www-conf
+C'est le fichier de configuration de php-fpm.

 most used commands to debug
 docker build -t myimage .
 docker run -itd --env-file=srcs/.env myimage docker exec -it mycontainer bash

-secure mariadb with a password
+How to secure mariadb with a password?
+Avec ALTER